-A new report from Families USA reveals that one in four Americans with non-group coverage—insured either through the health insurance exchanges or outside the health insurance exchanges—cannot afford their medical care.
-They are unable to pay the high deductibles or out-of-pocket costs their policies require.
-As a result, they go without care they need.
+Access to care for working families in the US has declined in the last couple of years as health plans increasingly ration care based on people’s ability to pay.
+In 2015, Families USA reported that one in four Americans with non-group coverage—insured either through the health insurance exchanges or outside the health insurance exchanges—could not afford their medical care.
+They were unable to pay the high deductibles (which, according to the Kaiser report, averaged over $3,000 in 2016 and 2017) or out-of-pocket costs their policies require.
+As a result, they went without care they need.

-The most common procedures people skipped were medical tests, treatments and follow-up visits (15.3%) and filling prescriptions (14.2%).
+The Families USA report found that the most common procedures people skipped were medical tests, treatments and follow-up visits (15.3%) and filling prescriptions (14.2%).
 Many prescription drugs have become prohibitively expensive even with insurance.
 Not only have prices on brand-name drugs gone up, but copays on brand-name drugs have risen signficantly, to as much as 30 percent of the cost.
 It’s no wonder that government drug price negotiation is a top policy issue for democrats and republicans alike.

 If you support improved Medicare for all, please sign this petition.

 Here’s more from Just Care: